By Roger Annis, A Socialist In Canada, May 15, 2018

 The capitalist competes for market share with his contemporaries.
 This competition shapes the pace and scope of capitalist production.
 But the capitalist also faces another form of ‘competition’, this one of even greater consequence.
 That comes in the form of the struggle by the capitalists against their paid labour force over the share of the surplus value created in production.
 Factory workers, agriculturalists (farm workers and peasant farmers) and other producers of social wealth are naturally inclined to combine their social force and wage common struggles to improve their individual and social status.
 In response, the capitalist employs all the means at his or her disposal to thwart the struggles for common improvement.
 There arises a compelling incentive for capitalists to acquire as much control over the production process as possible.
 They assert the right to hire and fire; to relocate production to areas of the globe where the power of the working classes is lower; to seek new, cheaper sources of raw materials; etc. Capitalist dominance is strengthened by the ascendance of machine power over labour power (financial and other considerations permitting).

-Malm writer in the first chapter of his book, “Natural scientists have so far interpreted global warming as a phenomenon in nature; the point, however, is to trace its human origins.
+Malm writes in the first chapter of his book, “Natural scientists have so far interpreted global warming as a phenomenon in nature; the point, however, is to trace its human origins.
 Only thus can we retain at least a hypothetical possibility of changing course.”

 Another recent book also published in 2016 and also analysing the rise of capitalism and the ascendance of fossil-fuel powered industry and agriculture is Ian Angus’ Facing the Anthropocene: Fossil Capitalism and the Crisis of the Earth System (Monthly Review Press).